davidberend/FairnessMatters/README.md

 This is the official repository to our paper "Out-of-distribution detection and generalization to enhance fairness in age prediction".
-Currently available as preprint on https://arxiv.org/abs/2009.05283.
+Currently available as preprint on https://arxiv.org/abs/2009.05283, by Yushi Cao, David Berend, Palina Tolmach, Guy Amit, Moshe Levy, Yang Liu, Asaf Shabtai, Yuval Elovici.

 ## Basic Overview